AllinaArr/python-p3-organizing-bears-lab/README.md

 - Melissa
 - Grinch
 - Wendy
-- unnamed (refer back to how to create a record that doesn't have one value)
+- unnamed (refer back to how to create a record that doesn"t have one value)

-***
+---

 ## Part 3: `SELECT`

 Get the tests in `testing/select_test.py` to pass.
-Note that for this section, the database will be seeded with external data from the `lib/seed.sql` file so don't expect it to reflect the data you added above.
+Note that for this section, the database will be seeded with external data from the `lib/seed.sql` file so don"t expect it to reflect the data you added above.

-**Note**: Since it's a Python file, write your queries as strings in the `global` scope in the `lib/sql_queries.py` file.
+**Note**: Since it"s a Python file, write your queries as strings in the `global` scope in the `lib/sql_queries.py` file.
 For example, to pass the first test, your Python string should look like this: